BASEES Prize for the Best Scholarly Article by a Postgraduate Student

 2. The author of the nominated article must be registered as a postgraduate at a higher education institution at the time the final version of the article is approved for publication, and after the editorial process is complete and all revisions have taken place.
 Written evidence of this must be provided in the form of a letter from the editor or the home institution of the nominee.
 Proof of postgraduate status must also be supplied by the candidate.

 3. Articles nominated for consideration must be of a scholarly character and constitute original research.
-They must be in English, and must have received final acceptance for publication within the 12 months of the calendar year preceding the annual closing date for nominations.
+They must be in English, and must have been published or received final acceptance for publication within the 12 months of the calendar year preceding the annual closing date for nominations.
+Final acceptance for publication is understood as the stage when the author has been notified that their text has been reviewed, that the publisher is satisfied that all academically necessary changes have been made in response to that review and that the next stage of production is copy-editing and proof-setting

 4. The article must be of no fewer than 5,000 words and no more than 15,000 words in length.